Visualise Your Thesis Competition

 Winners from Deakin and each of the other domestic institutions compete against each other in an online International Competition final.
 This will be hosted by The University of Melbourne in October 2021; details will be advertised shortly.

 How to enter

-The competition to enter and the VYT team have organised resources and support.
+The VYT CloudDeakin site is the place enter and the VYT team have even organised resources and events to support you.

 Register your interest now in the CloudDeakin Visualise Your Thesis site.